Is a Criminal Justice Degree Worth It?

 Follow these strategies to get the best return on your education investment:

-1. Choose a public in-state university – the lowest tuition option with the fastest payback period (0.4-0.8 years)
+1. Choose a public in-state university – the lowest tuition option, which delivers the fastest payback period

 2. Target federal agencies – FBI, DEA, ATF, and U.S. Marshals require a bachelor’s degree and offer significantly higher pay, including 25% LEAP premium pay